Undergraduate Degree-Seeking Admissions

 3110.5 Appeals

-Applicants who do not satisfy the preceding requirements may appeal for admission through a petitions process within the dmissions office.
+Applicants who do not satisfy the preceding requirements may appeal for admission through a petitions process within the Admissions office.
 The university may request additional information from applicants as part of this petition process and may require successful completion of academic foundational coursework or programs as a condition of admittance.